ShadFest Scholarship Application

 - What motivates you as a culinary artist?

-- What motivates you to make food in your profession?
+- Why do you want to make food in your profession?

 - How do you see the role of food in the community?